hstalker/dotfiles/README.md

     * `$APPLICATION/`
       * `$CACHE_FILES`

----

 ## Theming
-We attempt to keep a global theme set via theme customisation using a themes from `themes/$THEME_NAME`.
+We attempt to keep a global theme set via theme customization using a themes from `themes/$THEME_NAME`.
 The aim of this is to allow consistent theming.

-Applications with complex configuration such as emacs or vim have toggles (light/dark) and local installation customisation support, and as such will not be customised in the global theme for the purposes of simplicity.
+Applications with complex configuration such as emacs or vim have toggles (light/dark) and local installation customization support, and as such will not be customized in the global theme for the purposes of simplicity.

 Typically various applications will need to load theming configuration files from their base configuration file (or otherwise generally assume they're